asvorg/tiralabra/rsa/weekly_reports/week4.md

 - Implemented working version of the extended Euclidean algorithm, d calculation works now
 - The core functionality now done
-- Still some strange bug which makes the program crash sometimes, the frequency seems to be increasing as the size of the primes get larger
+- ~~ ~~Still some strange bug which makes the program crash sometimes, the frequency seems to be increasing as the size of the primes get larger~~ ~~ d being negative caused this
 - Started working on the UI to make the program properly usable
 - Added some benchmark for the relevant functions
 - Some testing, still more needs to be done